 1. How Do You Define Agile?

 This is a tricky one.
-It’s a controversial question in that the definition of agile is not commonly agreed upon.
+It’s a controversial question in that the definition of agile isn’t commonly agreed upon.
 Is it a methodology?
-“No,” protest some, who believe it’s a framework of approaches and behaviors that encourage iterative development and collaboration between self-organizing teams.
+Some might say no. They believe it’s a framework of approaches and behaviors that encourage iterative development and collaboration between self-organizing teams.
 Is there a right answer?
 Yes, the one that conforms to your approach and culture.

 Since scrum is part of the larger agile idea, it’s always good to see how the person distinguishes between the waterfall model that moves one phase at a time and the short, frequent feedback loops of agile.
 If the person is unable to make these distinctions clear to you, they will not serve as an influential scrum master.